Mark Ondayko: Post College

-At this juncture, Mike became "Mark" and the show was known as Byrd, Mark and Lopez.
-According to on air remarks on several different occasions, there was concern amongst some that worked at 98 Rock that listeners would confuse Mike with another personality named Mike on another station in the Baltimore market.
+At this juncture, Mike became "Mark" and the show was known as Byrd, Mark, and Lopez.
+According to On-Airr remarks on several different occasions, there was concern amongst some who worked at 98 Rock that listeners would confuse Mike with another personality named Mike on another station in the Baltimore market.
 Ondayko has publicly stated at numerous times that "Mark" was chosen because it was close to sounding like how Mike was pronounced with a deep southern drawl.
-Later in his career Ondayko would go on record that he was afraid of ignoring listeners who might call out his on air name should he have chosen something not nearly as close to his given first name.
+Later in his career, Ondayko would go on record that he was afraid of ignoring listeners who might call out his on-air name should he have chosen something not nearly as close to his given first name.

 Less than 2 years later, Byrd was replaced by 98 Rock’s afternoon host Kirk McEwen.
-That was the beginning of Kirk, Mark and Lopez.
+That was the beginning of Kirk, Mark, and Lopez.